Mixing solutions for the Muskat problem: Introduction and the main theorem

 The main contribution of this work is a new way to construct such subsolutions, inspired by previous studies in contour dynamics, which we believe of interest in related problems.
 Let us describe it briefly.
-The mixing zone (that is where the subsolution is not a solution) will be a neighborhood of size $2\epsilon(t)$ of a suitable curve $\zb(s,t)$ evolving in time according to a suitable evolution equation.
-Namely, if $\xb(s,\lambda)=\zb(s)+(0,\lambda)$ we will declare the mixing zone $\Omega_{mix}$ to be
+The mixing zone (that is where the subsolution is not a solution) will be a neighborhood of size $2\ep(x,t)$ of a suitable curve $(x,f(x,t))$ evolving in time according to a suitable evolution equation.
+We call this curve the {\it pseudointerface}.